migillett/Apex-Shorts-Automator/README.md

 `-r` or `--overwrite` Allows you to overwrite files in case you encounter any exporting errors

-`-w` or `--watermark` Allows you to specify a specific filepath for your watermark
+`-w` or `--watermark` Allows you to specify a specific filepath for your watermark.
+You'll need to include the filepath after this flag.
+For example: `-w 'path/to/file.png'`

+`-b` or `--hidehealthbar` Allows you to disable the healthbar overlay

+`--stretch` Sets the healthbar overlay to work with 16x10 aspect ratio recordings.

 ## Notes
 For best results, use a 500 x 500 pixel transparent PNG for your watermark.